wormhole-foundation/wormhole/DEVELOP.md

 <img src="https://user-images.githubusercontent.com/859697/98734694-a1228400-23a2-11eb-8f39-13000631c839.png" width="66%" />

 MetaMask will ask you to confirm the transaction.
-You have to run send-eth-lockups.sh script in the background to force Ganache to mint new blocks such that the bridge can reach its confirmation threshold (https://github.com/certusone/wormhole/issues/75).

 After a few seconds, the SPL token balance shown below will increase as the VAA gets accepted on Solana.